 Bottom-line: Go for drainage holes, not drainage layers.

 Did you learn anything?
 Sorting the myths from reality can be liberating it has to be said.
 And there’s plenty more nonsense out there, believe me!
-Let’s get the debate going.
-Add your own gardening myths in the comments below!
+We welcome hearing about your gardening myths or mistakes in the comments below.